Get organized

 Essential Documents After a Death

 Gathering the right documents after a death is crucial for settling the estate, claiming benefits, and handling legal matters.
-Requirements vary by country, but most processes require similar documentation.
+Requirements vary by state, but most U.S. processes require similar documentation.

 Important Tip